canonical/ubuntu.com/templates/kubernetes/docs/upgrading.md

 ### Upgrading the **kube-api-loadbalancer**

-A core part of **CDK** is the kubeapi-load-balancer component.
+A core part of **Charmed Kubernetes** is the kubeapi-load-balancer component.
 To ensure API service continuity this upgrade should precede any upgrades to the **Kubernetes** master and worker units.